slatedocs/slate/source/index.md

   “tid” : “89”
 }
 ```
 > The response is a JSON encoding of the IdentityMind Service result.
-The most important part of the response is whether the transaction is to be accepted, denied or scheduled for manual review, which is dependent on the configured fraud policy.
+The most important part of the response is whether the transaction is to be accepted, denied, or scheduled for manual review, which is dependent on the configured fraud policy.
 >
 > The response includes detailed result codes and the transaction unique identifier.
 The keys are fully defined in *Appendix A: Result Keys and Codes*.